brianekummer/autohotkey-older/Read Me.md

     - Standardize video keys for youtube and udemy
     - Grammarly?
 I coded it before, so should look into if it still works.
 Not sure how much I'd use Grammarly, but if it's EASY, I'd use it more
-    - Window management
-        H left         HS       Snap active window to left half/third/two-thirds of the screen H right        HS       Snap active window to right half/third/two-thirds of the screen H up           HS       Snap active window to top half/third/two-thirds of the screen H down         HS       Snap active window to top half/third/two-thirds of the screen H return       HS       Toggle full screen
-        H ^ up         HS       Maximize window
-        H ^ down       HS       Minimize window
-        H ^ left       HS       Move active window to the previous screen H ^ right      HS       Move active window to the next screen
-    - Focusing/studying   : Most of this is in my old code: https://github.com/brianekummer/autohotkey/blob/master/My%20Automations.ahk
-        H ^ f ??
-HS       Focusing.
-Starts Do Not Disturb timer for 30 minutes, which also sets Slack statuses to heads-down.
-        H ^ s ??
-HS       Studying.
-Starts Do Not Disturb timer for 60 minutes, which also sets Slack statuses to books and opens udemy.com.
     - ✦ numpadsub         Windows (AHK)       TEMP - price checks
     - ✦ space             Windows (AHK)       Toggle dark mode for active application